Estonian orthography: Alphabet

 In Blackletter script W was used instead of V. In some reference works in the past, V and W were sorted as if they were one and the same letter.

 Johannes Aavik suggested that the letter Ü be replaced by Y, as it has been in the Finnish alphabet.

 Double letters are used to write half-long and overlong vowels and consonants, e. g. aa /[ɑː]/ or /[ɑːː]/, nn /[nː]/ or /[nːː]/, kk /[kːː]/.
 For more information, see below.

 As the distinction between voiced and voiceless plosives is not native to Estonian, the names of the letters 'b', 'd', 'g' may be pronounced /[peːː]/, /[teːː]/, /[keːː]/, so the letters 'b' and 'd' are also named nõrk B and nõrk D to distinguish them from tugev P and tugev T. About usage of these letters, see below.

 Orthographic principles

 Although Estonian orthography is generally guided by phonemic principles, with each grapheme corresponding to one phoneme, there are some historical and morphological deviations from this: for example the initial letter h in words, preservation of the morpheme in declension of the word (writing b, g, d in places where p, k, t is pronounced) and in the use of i and j.
-Where it is impractical or impossible to type š and ž, they are substituted with sh and zh in some written texts, although this is considered incorrect.
-Otherwise, the h in sh represents a voiceless glottal fricative, as in Pasha (pas-ha); this also applies to some foreign names.
+Where it is impractical or impossible to type š and ž, they are substituted with sh and zh in some written texts, although this is considered incorrect, and may even result in ambiguities, as in Pasha (pas-ha) vs. Pasha (paša).

 Some features of the modern Estonian orthography are: